Roahhh/main/docs/UserGuide.md

 > * NEW_COMMAND_NAME must be a single word.
 > * ORIGINAL_COMMAND_NAME must be a command word that is specified in the Command Summary section
-> * When creating an alias for a command with a pre-existing alias, the pre-existing alias will be overriden.
+> * When creating an alias for a command with a pre-existing alias, it can also be used to carry out that command.

 Examples:

 * `alias mark m` <br>
   you can now use`m` or `mark` to mark a task as completed.<br>
   `alias mark mk`<br>
-  Now you can only use `mk` or `mark` to mark a task; `m` has been overriden.
+  Now you can use `m`, `mk` or `mark` to mark a task.

 #### Removing an alias command : `unalias`